 Southampton’s cancer research was given a significant boost by several generous donations and a constant and unwavering stream of regular givers this year.
 Gifts that continue to save lives at the centre.

-The Oddfellows Society awarded PhD student Tim Fenton funding of £100,000 to study the role of RNA editing in generating neoantigens in cancer cells.
+The Oddfellows Society awarded Associate Professor Tim Fenton funding of £100,000 to study the role of RNA editing in generating neoantigens in cancer cells.
 Tim was selected from amongst a list of 27 submitted from different universities across the UK and the award of £100,000 was formally confirmed at the Oddfellows’ annual conference in May.
 A huge thank you to the Oddfellows Society and congratulations Tim!